MatthewWaller/tokamak-visualizer/README.md

 │
 ├── web/
 │   ├── static/
+│   |   ├── ts/
+│   │   │   └── app.ts        # TypeScript that generates the JavaScript
 │   │   └── js/
 │   │       └── app.js        # JavaScript for the web interface
 │   └── templates/